Top

 The trail is mostly shaded, yet rocky.
 Be prepared for a good workout, as this trail climbs 1,700 ft in just 2.2 miles.
 Be advised that horses frequently use this trail, so it’s a good idea to have a leash handy.
-There are two stream crossings which have water year round.
+There are two stream crossings that have water year-round.
 You can hike to both the top and base of the falls.

 Directions